furkankapukayaa/furkankapukayaa/README.md

 ![](https://komarev.com/ghpvc/?username=furkankapukayaa&style=flat&color=blueviolet)
 ### Glad to see you here! &nbsp;

-I graduated from Kırklareli University Computer Programming, and then I earned Anadolu University Management Information Systems with DGS.
+I graduated from Kırklareli University with a degree in Computer Programming and later earned a degree in Management Information Systems from Anadolu University through DGS.
+I have 2 years of professional experience, having worked with several different companies where I gained valuable insights and skills.
 I am a passionate student who is always willing to learn and work across technologies and fields.
 I love discovering new technologies and leveraging them to solve real-life problems.
-I love sharing what I know with others and guiding them.
-Currently, I am interested in web development.
+I enjoy sharing my knowledge with others and guiding them.
+Currently, I am interested in Web Development.
+<br><br>
+As a tech enthusiast, I am dedicated to learning and working with new technologies.
+I am currently working with C#, .NET, SQL, HTML, CSS, JavaScript, and more.
+My goal is to become a Full Stack Web Developer.

 </div><br>

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with C#, ASP.NET, SQL, <br /> HTML, CSS, Javascript, etc.
+- 🛠 &nbsp; I’m currently working with C#, .NET, SQL, <br /> HTML, CSS, Javascript, etc.
 - 🚀 &nbsp; I’m currently learning Full Stack Web Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/furkankapukayaa?tab=repositories).
 - 📫 &nbsp; How to reach me: furkankapukayaa@gmail.com.